THE CONSTITUTION AND RULES OF THE SOUTH AUSTRALIAN CLAY TARGET ASSOCIATION INCORPORATED

 (E) No member shall interrupt another while speaking except on point of order.

-(F) Upon a member raising a point of order, the member then speaking shall sit down until it has been decided.
-The member rising to order shall state concisely the point of order, and the Chairman, without discussion, shall give his ruling.
+(F) Upon a member raising a point of order, the member then speaking shall desist until it has been decided.
+The member rising to order shall state concisely the point of order, and the Chair, without discussion, shall issue a ruling.

-(G) It shall be competent for any member to move a motion of dissent from the Chairmans ruling.
-The mover of the motion shall concisely state his point and only the seconder and the Chairman may speak to such motion.
+(G) It shall be competent for any member to move a motion of dissent from any such ruling.
+The mover of the motion shall concisely state the point and only the seconder and the Chair may speak to such motion.

-(K) The Chairman shall refuse any amendment which is a direct negative or which does not preserve the substance of the original motion.
+(K) The Chair shall refuse any amendment which is a direct negative or which does not preserve the substance of the original motion.

-(L) The Chairman shall put all questions first in the affirmative and then in the negative and may do so as often as may be necessary to enable him to determine the sense of the meeting thereon and there upon his decision shall be final unless a poll be called for.
+(L) The Chair shall put all questions first in the affirmative and then in the negative and may do so as often as may be necessary to enable the determination of the sense of the meeting thereon and any such decision shall be final unless a poll be called for.

-(M) Any person, registered with the ACTA and being a member of any club affiliated with the South Australian Clay Target Association, who has paid all subscriptions due to either the ACTA, the club or the SACTA shall have the right to attend any General meeting of the association and to speak on any business and to raise a point of order.
-That person will have no voting rights unless he/she is a delegate in accordance with clause 19(A).
+(M) Any person, registered with the ACTA and being a member of any club affiliated with SACTA, who has paid all subscriptions due to either ACTA, the club or SACTA shall have the right to attend any General Meeting of the association and to speak on any business and to raise a point of order.
+That person will have no voting rights unless they are a delegate in accordance with Rule 20(A).

-26. Whenever the State Executive Council in pursuance of Rule 8(D) decides to conduct a postal ballot upon any question or matter the Secretary of the State Association shall advise Secretaries of the Zone Councils and shall post to the Secretary of every affiliated club a clear statement of the matter or question to be voted upon with a request that such affiliated club shall send its entitlement vote thereon to the Secretary of the State Association within a time specified which shall not be less than one calendar month after the post aforesaid.
-Postal votes can only be opened at a properly constituted Executive Council Meeting.
+27. Whenever the Board in pursuance of Rule 9(D) decides to conduct a postal ballot upon any question or matter the Secretary of SACTA shall advise Secretaries of the Zone Councils and shall post to the Secretary of every affiliated club a clear statement of the matter or question to be voted upon with a request that such affiliated club shall send its entitlement vote thereon to the Secretary of SACTA within a time specified which shall not be less than one calendar month after the post aforesaid.
+Postal votes can only be opened at a properly constituted Board Meeting.

-The conditions set out above apply to postal votes conducted among the State Executive Council except that the Secretary will advise Council members in lieu of zone councils.
+The conditions set out above apply to postal votes conducted among the Board except that the Secretary will advise Council members in lieu of Zone Councils.

-27. In the event of less than 25% of votes entitled to be cast on the matter in question being received by the Secretary of the State Association within the time specified the question voted shall be deemed to be lost.
+28. In the event of less than 25% of votes entitled to be cast on the matter in question being received by the Secretary of SACTA within the time specified the question voted shall be deemed to be lost.
 In the event of 25% or more votes being received within the specified time the question shall be decided on the majority of votes and in the event of voting being equal the question being voted upon shall be deemed to have been lost.

-28. Life membership of the State Association may only be conferred upon a person at an Annual General meeting of the State Association in recognition of outstanding and exceptional services to the State Association.
+29. Life membership of SACTA may only be conferred upon a person at an Annual General Meeting of SACTA in recognition of outstanding and exceptional services to SACTA.

 ACCOUNT RECORDS AND BANKING ACCOUNT

-29. The State Association shall keep accurate financial records of all transactions carried out in the course of the business of the Association.
-Such records will be maintained by the Secretary, Treasurer or such other person nominated from time to time by the State Executive Council and will be audited each year prior to the Annual General Meeting.
-The State Association shall open a bank account with such bank at such place as the Executive Council shall decide and any two the President, Secretary, Treasurer, or other signatory authorised by the State Executive Council, shall have authority to operate on such account.
+30. SACTA shall keep accurate financial records of all transactions carried out in the course of the business of SACTA.
+Such records will be maintained by the Secretary, Treasurer or such other person nominated from time to time by the Board and will be audited each year prior to the Annual General Meeting.
+SACTA shall have such bank account with such bank at such place as the Board shall decide and any two the President, Secretary, Treasurer, or other signatory authorised by the Board, shall have authority to operate on such account.

-30. (A) The State Executive Council may (subject to the over-riding authority of a General Meeting) make by-laws not consistent with the Rules of the State Association and of the Australian Clay Target Association in relation to the following matters:-
+31. (A) The Board may (subject to the over-riding authority of a General Meeting) make by-laws not consistent with the Rules of SACTA and of the ACTA in relation to the following matters:-

-(i) The management of the affairs of the State Association
+(i) The management of the affairs of SACTA

 (ii) The qualifications and/or suitability of any person to compete in any competition or event